Web push

 Additionally, developers completed a feature to improve consistency between the site-level and the app-level notification permission states in Chrome on Android.
 Sometimes users subscribe to notifications on a website, even though they blocked notification permissions for browser apps.
 Now, those permissions given without changing app settings were automatically revoked.

-This explains the revoking of inactive subscribers - but what about the new users and cases then permission is revoked shortly after being granted by a user?
+This explains the revoking of inactive subscribers - but what about the new users and cases where permission is revoked shortly after being granted by a user?
 As it turns out, a bug appeared in the update, causing unsubscriptions of new users.

 Where do we go from here?